ssichynskyi/web_metrics_posting/README.md

 - script to set up, configure, run and delete Kafka broker and Postgresql services

-- rolling out local kafka service in order to execute integration tests on local environment

 - testing kafka consumer with Aiven kafka broker (only done on E2E level)

 - full test coverage